InnaKuruohlu/Kodix_FrontEnd_Task/README.md

 - CSS

 ***

+The layout is optimized for ~1340px desktop screens, matching the Figma design.

-The website is not responsive as created examples of pages just for big screens to match the assignment and show app's functionality.
+The site is not responsive because the assignment provided only desktop layouts.

 ***

 Installation & Running Locally

 - Clone the repository: